wdcqc/WaveFunctionDiffusion/README.md

 __Q: Is it necessary to train the entire VAE?
 Looks like the encoder can totally be skipped, only the decoding step is necessary.__

 A: It's not.
-In hindsight, training only the decoder should be sufficient.
-But I already trained the encoder anyways so why not lol.
+The encoder is only slightly trained to guide the decoder, currently (for 64x64 models) only the decoder is fully trained.

 __Q: Why take argmax of the generated wave, instead of using it as a prior distribution for WFC?
 It should make the result more accurate.__